27 Full Sun Perennials For Sun-Drenched Gardens

 - Hardy to USDA zone 2-9

 Rudbeckia produces masses of bright yellow daisy-like flowers with dark contrasting centers.
-Plants are hardy and easy to grow and provide perfect-cut flowers throughout the gardening season.
+Plants are hardy and easy to grow, providing perfect-cut flowers throughout the gardening season.

 Plant black-eyed Susans in well-draining soil in a sunny locale.